unic-ailab/Holistic-Cumulative/README.md

 3: The "configs.py" file, includes the hyperparameters for training the model.<br/>
 4: The embeddings folder must contain the <a href="https://fasttext.cc/docs/en/english-vectors.html">crawl-300d-2M-subword.zip</a> <br/>
-5: The train_holc.py is the main file to load & train the model.
+5: The train_holc.py is the main file to load & train the model.<br/>

   ## Requirements
   <ul>
   <li>tensorflow version: '1.12.0' </li>